Lizhuoling/HELM/README.md

 # HELM

+This repository is the official implementation of the paper "*Learning Household Skills for Humanoid Robots with Human Egocentric Videos*".

 HELM is a humanoid vision-language-action policy with a world-action context backbone, a vision-language feature extractor, and a diffusion action head.
 This repository contains HELM training, control-signal inference, and RoboCasa GR1